HewlettPackard/foedus_code/README.markdown

 tests-core/src/foedus/assorted/test_raw_atomics on valgrind 3.8.3 (almost always infinite loop) and valgrind 3.9 (always within a few sec).

-If you are using a older linux distro (eg Fedora 19 whose latest valgrind in yum repo is 3.8.3), we strongly recommend to install latest valgrind from source and use it with the steps below:
+If you are using an older linux distro (eg Fedora 19 whose latest valgrind in yum repo is 3.8.1), we strongly recommend to install latest valgrind from source.
+Follow these steps:

 * Download the source from [here](http://valgrind.org/downloads/current.html).
 * Usual triplet: "./configure --prefix=/home/yourname/local; make; make install"
-* Cleanly rebuild foedus so that the cmake script finds the newer valgrind installation.
+* Cleanly rebuild foedus so that our cmake script finds the newer valgrind installation.
+(the cmake script searches in this order: ~/local, /usr/local, /usr)
 * (Optional) Edit your environment variable to see /home/yourname/local/bin before /usr/bin.
+This is useful when you type "valgrind" in terminal, which might not happen often.

 Enabling Transparent Hugepages (For FOEDUS Developers)